geneontology/helpdesk/.github/ISSUE_TEMPLATE/new-member-onboarding.md

 - [ ] I've signed up for the GOC list (https://mailman.stanford.edu/mailman/listinfo/go-consortium)

 # Thank you for providing us with this information.
+When you are added as a member of the GO GitHub project, you automatically follow a number of repositories (different ones, depending on your role).
+By default, emails will be sent for all new and updated tickets.
+You can reduce this by going to the individual repo, and clicking on the 'eye' icon at the top right of the screen.
+We strongly recommend:

+    Not watching: Be notified only when participating (ie when you comment on a ticket or manually watch it) or @mentioned.
+This is the optimal option to get relevant information.

 Please disregard the checklist below.
 We will perform these internal tasks using the information provided above as soon as we can.

 ## To-Do by GO: